-Thomas Stutsman, a member of the J.D.
-Class of 2010, is currently an attorney in the Office of the Pardon Attorney at the U.S. Department of Justice.
-In this role, he reviews and evaluates petitions for commutation submitted under the Clemency Initiative, a special initiative aimed at reducing the sentences of certain federal prisoners serving prison terms that are out of line with sentences imposed for similar offenses under today’s laws.
+Thomas Stutsman (J.D.
+2010) is an attorney in the Office of the Pardon Attorney at the U.S. Department of Justice.
+In this role, he evaluates petitions for commutation submitted under the Clemency Initiative, a special initiative aimed at reducing the sentences of certain federal inmates serving prison terms that are out of line with sentences imposed for similar offenses today.
 He spent his fellowship year at the Vera Institute of Justice, where he worked with Vera’s Chinese partners to expand Chinese scholars’ and practitioners’ capacity to use empirical methods to test justice reforms that advance human rights and the rule of law.

-Tendayi Achiume spent her Bernstein Fellowship year working with Lawyers for Human Rights (LHR) in its Johannesburg Refugee and Migrant Rights Project.
-In addition to providing direct legal services to refugees and migrants from across the continent, she was also involved in various advocacy projects particularly on issues relating to Zimbabwean refugees and migrants in South Africa.
+Tendayi Achiume (J.D.
+2008) is Assistant Professor of Law at UCLA School of Law, where she is a core faculty member of the Critical Race Studies Program and the Epstein Program in Public Interest Law and Policy.
+Her research and teaching interests lie in international human rights law, international refugee law, migration, international criminal justice, and property.
+In 2016 she was appointed to co-chair the 2016 Annual Meeting of the American Society of International Law.
+Tendayi spent her Bernstein Fellowship year working with Lawyers for Human Rights (LHR) in its Johannesburg Refugee and Migrant Rights Project.
+In addition to providing direct legal services to refugees and migrants from across the continent, she was also involved in various advocacy projects, particularly on issues relating to Zimbabwean refugees and migrants in South Africa.

 Stratos Pahis graduated from the Law School in 2009 and spent his fellowship year at the International Commission of Jurists (ICJ) in Geneva, Switzerland, researching and writing a report on international investment law and human rights.
 The Report explores potential conflicts between these two sets of laws and presents an interpretive methodology for diffusing them.
 It also presents specific recommendations for increasing the transparency of international investment arbitrations.
 The report, published in 2011, was guided by an advisory committee of investment and human rights experts and is available online.